 - Robert Putnam (2000) Bowling Alone: The Collapse and Revival of American Community New York: Simon and Schuster.

-- The Electoral Commission (2018) Report of the Electoral Commission on the 23 September 2017 General Election: Provided in accordance with section 8(1) of the Electoral Act 1993.
+- Electoral Commission (2021) Report of the Electoral Commission on the 2020 General Election and referendums: Provided in accordance with section 8(1) of the Electoral Act 1993.
 Wellington: Ministry of Justice.